orlov0562/ZJS/README.md

 Z.find('body').text('<strong style="color:red;">Hello world</strong>');
 ```
 @return instanse of Z

-Set only text so the body will contain text without "div" tag, only "Hello world"
+This function set only text so the body will contain text without "div" tag, only "Hello world"

 ### Create element by tagName
 ```